facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/note_about_performance.rst

 -------------

 TC depends on a tensor library to do the allocations for temporary variables or output tensors.
-So everytime TC is run on given input sizes, the output tensor shapes inferred by TC backend is passed back to the tensor library and the output variables are allocated by making a :code:`malloc` call.
+So every time TC is run on given input sizes, the output tensor shapes inferred by TC backend are passed back to the tensor library and the output variables are allocated by making a :code:`malloc` call.
 However, this can be expensive and effect performance significantly.
 Rather, if your input tensor sizes do not change every time TC is run, you can keep reusing the output tensor already allocated in previous call.
 This helps